Ayushmanashish07/Ayushmanashish07/README.md

 ## Hi, I'm Ayushman! 👋

-🎓 A recent graduate from *GITA Autonomous College, Bhubaneswar*, passionate about building robust and scalable web applications.
+🎓 A recent graduate from *GITA Autonomous College, Bhubaneswar*
 💻 Motivated and detail-oriented Computer Science undergraduate with strong skills in back-end development, full-stack technologies, and software engineering.
 Proficient in Java, ReactJS, and database management.
 Looking to leverage my experience in developing responsive web applications and delivering scalable solutions in a dynamic tech-driven